 Here’s our list of quick tips and key takeaways, all designed to help you get the most out of Instagram Stories & Highlights.

-First things first: if you don’t yet have an Instagram profile set up for your school, you should handle that right away.
-Our guide walks you through the process of setting up a business Instagram account from start to finish.
+If you don’t yet have an Instagram profile set up for your school, you should handle that right away.
+Our guide walks you through the process of setting up an Instagram account.

-Remember that your goal with Instagram Stories is to get your target audience (parents and pupils) to engage authentically with your content.
-One good way of doing that is to keep things relatable and realistic for viewers.
-Part of the beauty of Instagram Stories is that they don’t have to be big, polished productions.
-Let people see the story behind the glossy content you usually put out – keep things laid back and “real” for maximum effect.
+Remember that your goal with Instagram Stories is to get your target audience to engage authentically with your content.
+One good way of doing that is to keep things relatable.
+Part of the beauty of Instagram Stories is that they don’t have to be polished productions.
+Let people see the story behind the glossy content you usually put out – keep things real for maximum effect.

 We see many schools focus excessively on academic achievements, and not enough on the human side of their institution.
-You can get around this with effective use of Stories and Highlights showcasing the best your school has to offer – aside from academic success!
+You can get around this with effective use of Stories showcasing the best your school has to offer!

 Remember that if your Instagram account is like your home page, your Highlights are like pages on your website.
-Use them to link to important events, communicate crucial info (e.g. Open Day details), or to direct their attention towards other relevant types of content you want them to see.
+Use them to link to important events, communicate crucial info or to direct their attention towards other types of content you want them to see.

 You can use Stories to give quick promotion to other parts of your marketing campaigns.
-For instance, if you’re running a Facebook Live event, you can drive traffic to it with a simple story on your Instagram profile.
+For instance, if you’re running a Facebook Live event, you can drive traffic to it with a simple story.

-You can use Stories (and then save them as Highlights) to celebrate & document events as they’re happening.
-School trips, sports team victories, awards ceremonies, musical productions – they’re all potential (effective!) fodder for your Instagram stories.
+You can use Stories to celebrate events as they’re happening – school trips, sports team victories, awards ceremonies, musical productions.

-You can also try repurposing existing content into Instagram Stories.
-For instance, if you have any text-heavy articles on your website (even something like an end-of-term newsletter), you can easily repurpose that information into a number of simple slides and create a Story out of them.
+You can also try repurposing existing content into Stories.
+For instance, if you have any text-heavy articles, you can easily repurpose that information into a number of simple slides and create a Story.

-Remember that your goal when saving a Highlight to your profile is to drive relevant attention to it in the future.
+Remember that your goal when saving a Highlight to your profile is to drive relevant attention to it.
 Bear that in mind when selecting your thumbnail, title and even when choosing to include it in the first place.
-Get creative!
-Use your brand colours for consistency, but don’t be afraid to explore different icons or patterns to bring them to life.
+Use your brand colours for consistency, but don’t be afraid to explore different icons or patterns.